WebOfTrustInfo/verifiable-news/sketchpad.md

 ## Supporting Statements: Evidence and Reasoning
 [https://w3c.github.io/vc-data-model/#evidence](https://w3c.github.io/vc-data-model/#evidence)

-This section discusses reasoning, rules, templates, evidence and the citation of referenced materials.
+This section discusses reasoning, rules, templates, evidence, sources and the citing and referencing of materials.

 Here is a sketch of HTML-embedded schema support:
 ```json